We Can Help

 Sober Living America in Charlotte, North Carolina helps families and individuals suffering from drug and alcohol addiction recover and begin new lives.
 We know that you are tired of being sick and tired.
 Please know that there is help available for you and you can start fresh.

 We offer premier treatment and recovery programs to help recovering addicts.
-At Sober Living America, we make it possible for you to break free from addiction through healthy living environments, educational programs and emotional support.
+At Sober Living America, we make it possible for you to break free from addiction through healthy living environments, educational programs, and emotional support.

 If you live near Charlotte and want to begin a new life free from drugs and alcohol, contact us and we will help you on your path to recovery.
-Sober Living America in Charlotte is committed to providing the necessary resources, tool and education to allow you to succeed.
+Sober Living America in Charlotte is committed to providing the necessary resources, tools, and education to allow you to succeed.

 Drug & Alcohol Addiction Treatment in Charlotte

-Receive the support education and skills to recover from the alcohol and drug addiction at Sober Living America in Charlotte.
+Receive the support, education, and skills to recover from the alcohol and drug addiction at Sober Living America in Charlotte.
 Regardless of your financial situation, Sober Living America is committed to helping you live a better life.
 Our treatment programs consist of:

 Our Services – How We Help